 To provide time for our carers to have a break with their families, Credo Care offers an allowance of three weeks 'holiday cover' every year.
 The main carer will still receive their weekly allowance, whilst the child goes to stay with one of our other foster families.
 Some of our carers choose not to use the holiday scheme and keep their children with them all year.
 In this case the unused allowance can be used by the main carer to pay for the child's holiday.

 Credo Care arranges fun days and outings for families and staff to get together - a great opportunity to get to know each other in a relaxed and informal setting.
+These will be provided considering social distancing requirements going forward.

 We also hold support groups for the birth children of our carers, which are during school holidays and usually activity based.
 It is good for the children to meet up to share views about fostering, but mainly to have a good time.